jford1906/prof.clontz.org/classes/2017/01/ma126/standards.md

        (Sections 3.2-3.4)
 * S08: Parametrize planar curves and sketch parametrized curves.
 (Section 4.1)
 * S09: Use parametric equations to find and use tangent slopes.
 (Section 4.2)
 * S10: Convert and sketch polar and Cartesian coordinates and equations.
        (Section 4.3)
-* S11: Use explicit and recursive formulas for sequences.
+* S11: Define and use explicit and recursive formulas for sequences.
        (Section 5.1)
+* S12: Use the alternating series test to determine series convergence.
+       (Section 5.4)
+* S13: Use the integral test to determine series convergence.
+(Section 5.5)
+* S14: Use the ratio and root tests to determine series convergence.
+       (Section 5.6)
+* S14: Use the comparison tests to determine series convergence.
+(Section 5.7)
+* S15: Find a power series converging to a function.
+(Sections 6.1,6.3)
+* S16: Prove the convergence of a Taylor or Maclaurin Series using Taylor's Formula.
+(Section 6.4)

 [usaonline]: https://ecampus.southalabama.edu/portal/site/4eed09d5-644d-44ed-985f-de0673e68b1a